kibuchijw/alx-higher_level_programming/0x0B-python-input_output/README.md

 * Function that creates an Object from a JSON file
 ### Load, add, save
 * Script that adds all arguments to a Python list, and then save them to a file
+### Class to JSON
+* Function that returns the dictionary description with simple data structure(list, dictionary, string, integer and boolean) for JSON serialization of an object